-This edition of the document provides information applicable to IBM Application Delivery Foundation for z/OS® Common Components Version 1 Release 8.
-Changes to the latest release are indicated by a "f" change bar in the left margin of the page in the PDF format only.
+This edition of the document provides information applicable to IBM® Application Delivery Foundation for z/OS® Common Components Version 1 Release 9.
+Changes to the latest release are indicated by a "J" change bar in the left margin of the page in the PDF format of the documentation.